rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 ![explore](../images/fair-ai-explain-target.png)

-So this AI model would base it's decision on age, bad_debt and credit_car, which seems to be reasonable.
+So this AI model would base it's decision on age, bad_debt and credit_card, which seems to be reasonable.
 But other variables are used too like internet_gb (internet usage), iq (intelligence) and skin_color.

 Did we just create a discriminating and racist AI?